arturplt/Scrypture/src/components/Synthesizer/README.md

 - Responsive design for all screen sizes
 - Touch and mouse support

-#### React Version: `DataManager` Integration
+#### React Version: `Secret Menu` Integration
-The synthesizer is integrated into the DataManager component:
+The synthesizer is integrated into the Secret Menu section:
-- **Tools Section**: "Show/Hide Synthesizer" button in the DataManager
+- **Secret Menu Section**: "🎵 Synthesizer" button in the Secret Menu
 - **Bottom Placement**: Synthesizer appears at the bottom of the page when activated
 - **Seamless Integration**: Maintains the Scrypture design system and styling
 - **Easy Access**: Quick access to the synthesizer without leaving the main app